EmiPhil/withPerms/README.md

-# withRoles
+# withPerms
-A higher order component for adding roles to React components.
+A higher order component for adding permissions to React components.